hearvox/Research/News-Trust/credscore.md

 ### It ain't the meat, it's the motion ###
 Bots can infect social sites with fake news but hoaxes go viral only with human help.
 CredScore attacks fake news via people, controlling its spread by dampening the network effect, until fact-checks and common sense take over.
 To contain an epidemic outbreak you act quickly.
 That's the goal of this project.

+Will CredScore replace a massively media literate populace or people finally engaging their God-given built-in bullshit detectors.
+No. Never.
+But maybe it’ll help until then.

 <div align="center"><img src="https://raw.githubusercontent.com/hearvox/Research/master/News-Trust/assets/cbs-fake-news-screenshots.gif" alt="Screenshots of fake news articles" /></div>

 Below are a few of the machine-readable indicators (and exisiting API services) that will enable us to distinguish fact from fake news.